nubart/blog-en/_posts/2017-12-08-how-to-get-visitor-data-museum.md

   keyboard that allows to provide complex answers to several questions.
 Others show only three emoticons that the visitor is supposed to tap almost in
   passing: "I like", "neutral" and "I don't like".
 A tired visitor will not want to get involved with the first variant.
 And the second is far too simple to convey really relevant information.
 These terminals are also expensive.
-According to our searches, their renting and maintenance cost around 200 dollars per unit and month.
+According to our searches, their renting and maintenance cost around 200 USD per unit and month.

 The **brief feedback survey at the end of Nubart audio guides** solves this problem.
 Visitors find it at the end of the digital content, at a moment when they’ve also reached the end of the visit.
 We *do not* direct them to an external site, and we do that on purpose: The anonymous survey shall be